HussanKhan/python-syllable-counter/README.md

 This program counts the number of syllables in a word.

-Simple call the function with a string argument.
+Simply call the function with a string argument.